 You can also make the dish in its entirety and store in the fridge for up to 3 days.
 The spaghetti squash noodles will start to get a bit mushy after the second day.

 I hope you enjoy this unique vegan chow mein with tofu recipe.
+If you’re looking for more easy tofu recipes checkout this jerk baked tofu and add it to this peppers and mango recipe.
 If you’ve made this recipe please leave a rating and comment below.
 I’d love to hear how it turned out for you!